Pluzhnikovadari/BORIS/README.md

    --rpc-methods Unsafe \
    --bootnodes /ip4/127.0.0.1/tcp/30333/p2p/12D3KooWEyoppNCUx8Yx66oV9fJnriXwCcXwDDUA2kj6vnc6iDEp
 ```

-And then set up your keys sa in [tutorial](https://substrate.dev/docs/en/tutorials/start-a-private-network/customchain)

 2) Then set up api-client module in "substrate-api-client" folder.
 Here you need to interact only thith second node and run event-listener module using this command